risevest/mobile-intern-test/README.md

-# Rise Frontend Internship Test
+# Rise Mobile Internship Test
 We just need to confirm you have what it takes.
-Good luck
+Good luck!

 ## Rules
 * Fork this repository, so it can stay on Github